lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 - approved to be transferred by `CSAccounting.sol` (stETH, wstETH);
 - included in permit data approving transfers by `CSAccounting.sol` (stETH, wstETH);

 `VettedGate.sol` allows each vetted address a one-time operation of Node Operator creation or Node Operator type claim for the existing Node Operator.
-If one of the operations is performed, the other can not be used.
+If one of the operations is performed, the other can not be used.  `VettedGate.sol` should have `SET_BOND_CURVE_ROLE` role in `CSAccounting.sol` to assign Node Operator types (bond curves).

 #### Upload deposit data